Localize Web Document Viewer

 }

-Next, the "settings.json" file must be added to the content of web application, for example placed in folder "locales".
+Next, the "settings.json" file must be added to the content of web application, for example placed into folder "locales".

 <link rel="localization" href="/locales/settings.json">